 Steps to RCM compliance

 The next step in getting RCM involves the preparation of a product description of the marketed product.
-This should fully identify its use, brand name and the model number as minimum requirements.
+This should fully identify its use, brand name and the model number as a minimum.
 The inclusion of a photograph with a technical description would be an added advantage.

 All test reports and/or evidence of conformity must be written in the English language.
 It is not required for the supplier to have possession of the original reports.
 A quality and clear copy of the original will be accepted.

 Step four on how to get RCM is the compilation of a “Supplier’s Declaration of Conformity“(SDOC).
-This is a document lawfully approved by a supplier, an overseas manufacturer’s agent or supplier that certifies and determines the product that meets the applicable standards.
+This is a document lawfully approved by a supplier, overseas manufacturer’s agent or supplier.
+That certifies and determines the product that meets the applicable standards.